Some sewists avoid PDF sewing patterns

 Your next step

-So now you have the method outlined for you, print a PDF pattern, and test it out and use this guide as a checklist.
+So there’s the method.
+Now you can print a PDF pattern, test it out and use this guide as a checklist.

-Assemble a couple of patterns and before long the printing/assembly routine will become second nature to you.
-By then you’ve increased the number of patterns you can try a hundred times over or more.
+Assemble a couple of patterns and before long it will become second nature to you.
+And then you’ve increased the number of patterns you can try a hundred times over or more.

-Before you start sewing, I recommend reading this article about 3 common fit issues and how to fix them.
+Before you start sewing, check out this article about 3 common fit issues and how to fix them.

 I hope this has been useful and will help you on the way to explore the ever-expanding sea of PDF patterns in our sewing world.